alrzsdgh/nowbahar-competition/README.md

 We have a database of black and white photos of hands showing the numbers 0 to 5 with their fingers.
 You are asked to prepare a model that predicts the number shown in the photo by taking similar photos.

+***I designed a deep convolutional neural network with 15 layers that achieves a score of 150 out of 150 on test data***

 ## Question 7: Spam email detection